On a degenerate second order traffic model: existence of discrete evolutions, deterministic many-particle limit and first order approximation: Introduction

 As a common feature between the microscopic models \eqref{eq: ARZ model micro hom} (also in the non-homogeneous case $A>0$) and~\eqref{eq:simplifiedmicro}, we mention that in both cases the term $\vartheta(\rho_i)$ may represent an \emph{equilibrium velocity} for the $i$-th particle.

 {\bf Plan of the paper.} In Section~\ref{sec:setting} we detail the degenerate microscopic traffic model we propose and analyse in the paper.
 We list all the required assumptions and we state our main results regarding existence of solutions, the limit passage to a continuum second order traffic model as the number of particles increases, and the asymptotic analysis as $\eps\to0$ leading to a first order model with nonlinear mobility.
 We refer respectively to Theorems~\ref{thm:maindiscrete},~\ref{thm:maincont} and~\ref{thm:vaninert}.
+In Section~\ref{sec:trafficlight} we present an explicit example describing the situation of a traffic light that becomes red.
 Section~\ref{sec:lemmas} collects useful results concerning the behaviour of solutions to degenerate second order differential equations which will be employed in the work.
 The last three sections are devoted to the proofs of the main results: we prove the existence theorem for the discrete system in Section~\ref{sec:existdiscrete}, the many-particle limit in Section~\ref{sec:manyparticle}, and finally the first-order approximation in Section~\ref{sec:vaninertia}.

 {\bf Notations.} The maximum (resp. minimum) of two extended real numbers $\alpha,\beta\in \R\cup\{\pm\infty\}$ is denoted by $\alpha\vee\beta$ (resp. $\alpha\wedge\beta$).
 The interior of a set $A$ is denoted by $\mathring A$ or ${\mathrm{int}}(A)$.